-Financial service providers such as banks, building societies and post offices, offer accounts where you can save a sum of money (a deposit) for which they will pay you an annual rate of interest in return, usually as a percentage of the deposit.
+Financial service providers such as banks offer accounts where you can save a sum of money (a deposit) for which they will pay you an annual rate of interest in return, usually as a percentage of the deposit.

 The interest you receive is subject to a tax called Deposit Interest Retention Tax (DIRT).

-DIRT is a final liability for income tax purposes.
-This means that if you have paid DIRT you do not have to pay any further income tax or Universal Social Charge on the interest, but it is declared as income if you are making a tax return.
-However, in some circumstances, you may have to pay PRSI on deposit interest you have received.
+If you have paid DIRT you do not have to pay any further income tax or Universal Social Charge on the interest, but the interest is declared as income if you are making a tax return.
+However,in some circumstances, you may have to pay PRSI on deposit interest you have received.